Thursday, November 21, 2024

 Many of the mega preachers write books, make appearances and tour the country garnering millions like major singers and rappers do, to hold conferences and to promote their brand to a greater audience.

-Gangs, AIDS/HIV, Addiction and the disproportionate amount of black men in the prison system and they will often use the Bible as a backdrop for their reasons not to address or to attack these issues but is it also funding and the conservative members on their boards that (Click “Next” above or below to read the rest of the story)direct their messages?
+However, many of the black churches, no matter the size, still fall short on many opportunities to help the black community and it’s members prosper for better health, wealth and preservation of the wiblack men in the prison system and they will often use the Bible as a backdrop for their reasons not to address or to attack these issues but is it also funding and the conservative members on their boards that (Click “Next” above or below to read the rest of the story)direct their messages?

 The black church has been the bullhorn of the black community especially during the civil rights era when it made a connection with radio to support leaders like Martin Luther King Jr. but what happened?
 Todays issues are often ignored by radio, the black church and the black community as the problems continue to get worse because the church, which is the perceived “new leader” in the black community ignores them.